 The Impossible Burger: Redefining Plant-Based Protein

 One innovative design that stands out to me is the Impossible Burger.
 By using advanced food science techniques to create a plant-based burger patty that looks and tastes like meat, Impossible Foods has managed to disrupt an entire industry.
-This product addresses environmental concerns around meat production and offers an exciting new option for vegetarians and omnivores alike.
+This product addresses environmental concerns around meat production and offers an exciting new option for vegetarians and omnivores.

 The Tesla Model S: Reimagining Automotive Design